-I use the term "unforgettable" to describe Robert Mapplethorpe's photographs with intention, as I saw a collection of his work years ago during a high-school trip to New York, and remember them distinctly.
+I use the term “unforgettable” to describe Robert Mapplethorpe’s photographs with intention, as I saw a collection of his work, mostly the flower images, years ago during a high-school trip to New York, and remember them distinctly.
 It was a life changing experience for me, actually, and my passion for cameras and picture taking was borne.

 The gallery is easy to get to, located just off Dundas Street West, east of Roncesvalles, at the end of a short avenue called Morrow.
 It’s within part of a former factory built in the early 1900s, called “The Canadian Hanson and Van Winkle Company”.
 As far as I can determine, they made supplies for the silver-plating of metals.
 Today, the small cluster of historic buildings are home to galleries and offices.

 If you’ve read or listened to Patti Smith’s memoir “Just Kids“, some of these are the photographs that her dear friend Robert (b1946-d1989) was taking in the early 70s, as the pair of struggling young artists lived at The Chelsea Hotel.
 To reinforce the close connection between the two, the largest piece in the show is a portrait of Patti, displayed as the visual pinnacle of the exhibition.